brandur/org/fragments/yosemite-progress.md

 screens that lasted longer than ten minutes.
 In fact, it was rare to see any screen that wasn't off by less than an order of magnitude.

-It's telling that we still can't progres bars right even on one of the world's most modern operating systems.
+It's telling that we still can't get progress bars right even on one of the world's most modern operating systems.
 Back when I built Windows apps, we'd often run into situations where performing the calculations to have an accurate status bar would be almost as expensive as just doing the work, so we'd favor speed over correctness.
 Some of the code was downright dirty; for example, making a rough estimate that routing points would take 40 times longer to load than the routes themselves.
 As you may imagine, this resulted in some interesting experiences for users with outlying data sets.

 Anyway, the lesson from these is clear: progress bars are often wrong.
 Especially where Yosemite is considered, just wait no matter what the progress